adammharris/diaryx-site/src/content/diaryx/diaryx-site.md

 ![Diaryx banner](diaryx-banner.png)

-# Writing _is_ connection.
+## Writing connects you to others.
+And yourself.

-Diaryx is a simple way to organize and share your writing by _who your're writing it for_.
+Diaryx is a simple way to share and organize your writing by focusing on _who you're writing it for_.
 It's a writing format and a growing set of tools.

 - [What is Diaryx?](/what-is-diaryx)
 - [Help us bring Diaryx to life](/contribute)